 Vehicles purchased in Canada have an extensive Roadside Assistance program accessible from anywhere in Canada or the United States.
-Please refer to the separate brochure provided by the dealer or call 1-800-268-6800 for emergency services.
+Please refer to the Warranty and Owner Assistance Information book or call 1-800-268-6800 for emergency services.

 Courtesy Transportation